-The Sub-Fund promotes the adherence to certain international norms and standards, such as UN Global Compact, OECD Guidelines and others, by excluding issuers that are (i) in violation of these norms and standards or (ii) that are involved in the most severe category of controversies, as evaluated by either one of the Investment Manager's two major ESG service providers (Critical ESG Events).
-However, the Investment Manager recognizes that these are an interpretation of events against which there are no hard thresholds and the assessment may not be unanimously concurred on.
-The Investment Manager also recognizes that some companies may be taking action to remediate the issue and immediate exclusion may not be in the best interests of shareholders.
-Therefore the Investment Manager has a process to evaluate if the Investment Manager concurs with the assessment (using "F-Score" Framework) and the company's response.
+The Sub-Fund promotes the adherence to certain international norms and standards, such as UN Global Compact, OECD Guidelines and others, by excluding issuers that are (i) in violation of these norms and standards or (ii) that are involved in the most severe category of controversies, as evaluated by either one of the Investment Manager's two major ESG service providers (Critical ESG events).
+However, the Investment Manager recognizes that these are an interpretation of events against which there are no hard thresholds and the assessment may not be unanimously concurred upon.
+The Investment Manager also recognizes that the company in question may be taking action to remediate the issue and immediate exclusion may not be in the best interests of shareholders.
+Therefore the Investment Manager has a process to evaluate if it concurs with the assessment (using the "F-Score" Framework) and the company's response.
 The Investment Manager may assess that monitoring and/ or engagement is a more suitable response.
-Whenever our ESG service provider's assessment of a critical ESG event is over-ridden, the case for not divesting must first be put to the ESG audit committee of the
+Whenever the Investment Manager's ESG service provider's assessment of are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption matters.